-A team of astronomers at the University of Montréal has uncovered evidence that two exoplanets orbiting a red dwarf star are "waterworlds," planets where water accounts for a large fraction of the volume.
-These worlds, located in a planetary system 218 light-years away in the constellation Lyra, are "twins" to each other but unlike any other planet in our solar system.
+A team of astronomers from the University of Montreal has discovered evidence that two exoplanets orbiting a red dwarf star are “water worlds,” planets where water makes up a large fraction of the volume.
+These worlds, located in a planetary system 218 light-years away in the constellation Lyra, are "twins" to each other but different from any planet in our solar system.

 The team, led by the PhD student Caroline Piaulet published the study today in Nature Astronomy (I link it here).
 Show details about this planetary system known as Kepler-138.